Vault Agent Integration#

 If installing multiple agents, please try to reduce the number of roles needed for the agent to preserve client count.
 Vault considers an AppRole to be only 1 client as long as the same Role ID is used.

-Please contact the secrets management team for additional questions.
+Please contact the DevEx team for additional questions.

 -